-1.11 In 2012, independent consultants Peter Brett Associates were commissioned to advise the Councils on an appropriate mechanism to calculate off-site financial contributions in lieu of onsite affordable housing as part of CIL viability testing.
-The model would need to accord with NPPF guidance and using CIL principles, be calculated on a square metre basis of Gross Internal Floor Area (GIFA).

-1.12 Following sensitivity testing against different development typographies and sub-market value areas, the Consultants confirmed that at baseline viability, a single offsite financial contribution rate should be levied across Christchurch and East Dorset of between £350 and £400 per square metre of total GIFA.
+- 1.11 In 2012, independent consultants Peter Brett Associates were commissioned by the Christchurch and East Dorset Councils Partnership to advise the Councils on an appropriate mechanism to calculate off-site financial contributions in lieu of onsite affordable housing as part of CIL viability testing.
+The model would need to accord with NPPF guidance and using CIL principles, be calculated on a square metre basis of Gross Internal Floor Area (GIFA). - 1.12 Following sensitivity testing against different development typographies and sub-market value areas, the Consultants confirmed that at baseline viability, a single offsite financial contribution rate should be levied across Christchurch and East Dorset of between £350 and £400 per square metre of total GIFA.
 (Report at Appendix 5).
 Further details on calculating financial contributions in practise can be found in chapter 9.